Roșia Montană protests: Media portrayal

 On 7 September, thousands of protesters marched to the publicly funded Romanian Television (TVR) headquarters to protest against the TVR's blackout, but this protest was not featured in its news program, either.

 With the exception of the national television channel Digi24, the first week of protests went uncovered in almost all mainstream mass-media, which led to a strong negative reaction in the protesters.

 As the protests became larger, it became impossible for the media to ignore the events.
 Still, the press was continuously criticised of presenting the news in a biased or distorted manner, in ways such as grossly minimising the activists' number to suggest the existence of a minor revolt or making use of TV personalities such as the popular media figure Mircea Badea to present the protesters as a mass of disoriented people with no defined purpose.

 Some media outlets accused the protesters and environmentalists of financial gains.
 For instance, TV show host Mihai Gâdea of Antena 3 (Romania) accused Horia-Roman Patapievici of being a real estate speculator for owning land in Roșia Montană.
-Patapievici replied in an open letter that he owns only 1 square meter, as a symbol of solidarity with the people of Roșia Montană and that it's not a real estate investment.
+Patapievici replied in an open letter that he owns only 1 square meter, as a symbol of solidarity with the people of Roșia Montană and that it is not a real estate investment.
 Evenimentul Zilei accused the "cunning NGO activists" involved in the protests of receiving money from foreigners (such as George Soros's Open Society Foundations) and using the money to organize the protests.
 Likewise, Mihai Gâdea has addressed, in one of his shows, an insulting message to opposers of the Roșia Montană Project in University Square.
 He called protesters "Băsescu's slaves", adding that "many of you don't know because of ketamine, high ketamine impedes you understanding things."
-He later defended himself, arguing that he didn't insult all the protesters.
+He later defended himself, arguing that he did not insult all the protesters.
 More than that, both Mihai Gâdea and Mircea Badea were threatened on Facebook by angry protesters.

 The protesters chanted against what they perceived as the corruption of press.
 Evenimentul Zilei claimed that this is part of a "campaign of disinformation" which intends to "discredit the mainstream media".